pstaender/giana-sisters-lost-levels/README.md

   * `SYS 2127` (start without highscore load)
   * `SYS 2098` (start with highscore load)

-To execute a `POKE` `SYS` command, you have to load the game and do a **soft** reset.
-Then type `POKE …` hit enter and the start the game with typing `SYS 2127`.
+To execute a `POKE`/`SYS` command, you have to load the game and perform a **soft** reset.
+Then type `POKE …` hit enter and the start the game with typing `SYS 2127` and `SYS 2098` respectively.

 ### Todo

-"The Power Sisters", "The Gitty's News", "Frankys Horror Trip I" and "Knibble Girls II" couldn't be recovered from disc; so feel free to contribute these or any other clones.
+"The Power Sisters", "The Gitty's News" and "Knibble Girls II" couldn't be recovered from disc; so feel free to contribute these or any other clones.

 ### Issues

-Sometimes "The Gitty's News +" doesn't start, in this case start the em
+"Franky Horror Trip 1" and "Power Sisters" couldn't be recovered from disc, but I found a disc image on the internet which I copied to this repository.

 ### Gameplay